Blueprint SDK — API

 syscall.can_mint

-Returns whether a contract has mint authority over a token; it does take into account the actions and changes already performed in the current call.
+Returns whether this contract has mint authority over a token; it does take into account the actions and changes already performed in the current call.

 Return: bool, such that: